Download the PDF: The Bill C-71 Book

-Contact: If you see an error or an omission or have ideas, please contact me.
+Contact: If you see an error or an omission, please contact me.

 What Is Bill C-71?

-- Draft legislation proposed by the government of Canada on March 20, 2018.
+- Draft legislation proposed by the government of Canada on 20 March 20 2018.
+It could be passed it into law by the end of 2018.

 - Aimed at more than 2 million men and women with a federal firearm Possession and Acquisition Licence (PAL).